Kenan-Hussein/logging-flow-1/README.md

 `./bin/kibana.bat`

-this will take a while But when it's running it's Finally Over
+this will take a while But when it's running it's Finally Over go to `localhost:9200` on Chrome and that's it.